goauthentik/authentik/website/blog/2024-02-20-release-2024-2-is-here/item.md

 ---

-We are happy to announce that 2024 is starting off great, with a release chock full of new features.
-Take a look at everything included in the release, check out the [Release Notes](https://goauthentik.io/docs/releases/2024.2) for more details and upgrade instructions, and enjoy the new features!
+We are happy to announce that 2024 is starting off great, with our first release of the year chock full of new features.
+Take a look at the new features and functionality included in the release, check out the [Release Notes](https://goauthentik.io/docs/releases/2024.2) for more details and upgrade instructions, and enjoy the new features!

+![graphic of release highlights](./2024.2-release-blog.png)

 We confess we are possibly the most excited about this release than any in a while, with some new Admin-level capabilities, enhanced functionality for developers (our DX game is heating up!), and some great UX/usability and customization enhancements.

-![graphic of release highlights](./2024.2-release-blog.png)

 Let’s start with some of the big features, the ones that kept us busy over the holidays and into the new year.